-Hematocrit is a measure of the percentage of red blood cells in the body.
+Hematocrit measures the percentage of red blood cells in the body.
 For example: if a person has 50 milliliters (ml) of red blood cells in 100 ml of blood, their hematocrit level is 50%.

-There are many conditions that can affect red blood cell production or their life cycle.
+Many conditions can affect red blood cell production or its life cycle.
 This can make it difficult for a medical professional to diagnose these conditions.
 A doctor will use a hematocrit test to confirm whether a person’s red blood cell count is affecting a health condition.

 Doctors usually test hematocrit levels as part of a complete blood count (CBC).